 How do you make your business noticeable without having to repeatedly tell consumers your name and tagline?
 By optimizing your brand identity.
 A strong brand identity helps your customers recognize you immediately, with even the barest of information.
 In this piece, we will explain how you can choose fonts and colors for your brand guide that will make your brand memorable.

-Your company’s brand identity includes visible elements that distinguish your brand—such as your brand logo, your brand fonts, and brand colors.
+Your company’s brand identity includes visible elements that distinguish your brand from others—such as your brand logo, your brand fonts, and brand colors.

 Your brand identity not only sets you apart from other brands, but it portrays what your brand is about and what product and service you are providing.